 Google Drive – Video Archiving Software

-Google Drive is an immensely popular, free cloud-storage solution that’s available to anybody with a Gmail address.
+Google Drive is an immensely popular, free cloud-storage solution that’s available to anybody with a Google account.
 This platform works seamlessly with Google Docs, and it has very competitive pricing.

 If you need a safe way to archive your footage in the cloud (as well as on physical hard drives and servers), you might want to consider using Google Drive.
 It’s a slick platform that’s safe and relatively cheap, compared to other cloud-hosting options.